michaelantoun/FluentSync/README.md

     .SyncAsync(CancellationToken.None).ConfigureAwait(false);
 ```

-Also, you can compare and sync entities with a custom sync mode.
+You can also compare and sync entities.
 The Source/Destination provider for the sync agent is a provider that implements IComparerSyncProvider<TItem> interface which does the CRUD operations for the items/entities.
 ```csharp
 await SyncAgent<int?, Event>.Create()
 	.Configure((c) => c.SyncMode.ItemsInSourceOnly = SyncItemOperation.Add) // Custom SyncMode